 POSC 246, The Legislative Process

-Students should take several writing intensive courses to refine their writing, research, and argument-formation skills.
+Students should take several courses coded as Writing in the Discipline (WID) to refine their writing, research, and argument-formation skills.

 Joint Baccalaureate and Law Degree Program